 There are plenty of reasons to invest in life settlements.
-This alternative investment has developed due to a unique necessity and has caused a positive impact for both institutional investors and the insured individual.
+This alternative investment has developed due to a unique necessity.
+In fact, it has caused a positive impact for both institutional investors and the insured individual.

-The prolonged low interest rate environment is forcing investors to embark on paths away from traditional assets as they seek reasonable return.
+The prolonged low-interest-rate environment is forcing investors to embark on paths away from traditional assets as they seek a reasonable return.
 For the insured, selling their life insurance policy to a third party is one of the solutions to fund retirement.
 Hence, we have a win-win outcome.

 What are life settlements?
-A life settlement is the sale of an existing life insurance policy to a third party for more than its cash surrender value, but less than its net death benefit.
+A life settlement is the sale of an existing life insurance policy to a third party.
+The cash payment is more than its cash surrender value, but less than its net death benefit.
 “On average, policy sellers receive anywhere from four to seven times the amount of the policy’s current cash surrender value”1

 Why should institutional investors consider the life settlements asset class?
-We review the top 6 reasons to investment in Life Settlements below.
+We review the top 6 reasons to invest in Life Settlements below.

 1. Attractive Returns

 Investment in US life policies offers the opportunity for very attractive US$ denominated returns once you appreciate its strengths and limitations.

 Our preferred strategy is to buy and to hold to maturity, physical life policies that meet certain strict criteria and that have passed rigorous due diligence.
 Synthetic variants of longevity investments miss many value opportunities presented by physical policies.
 Additionally, they are opaque as to fees and assumptions.

 The lowest risk entry point, to the asset class, offers “rule of thumb” returns of 500-600 bps over the equivalent tenor US treasury rate.
 A carefully considered walk up the risk profile path could potentially add 50-100% to this return target.